wootfish/sohliloquies/drafts/decentralized-infrastructure.md

 The goal of the Theseus DHT, needless to say, is to provide such a system.
 The goal of the actual Theseus application will be to demonstrate the DHT's ability to host real, significant, performant applications, accessed by the user through a familiar (though locally hosted) web interface.

 The successful construction of such a system would serve as a powerful proof of concept for the idea that there can be more to the internet than just the web.

+This is not the first time these ideas have come around -- it's worth mentioning Gnutella, Freenet and its Freesites, as well as Mainline DHT, which is a successful and heavily used distributed hash table, though not a well-secured one.
+These are all systems whose successes are inspirational and whose failures can be learned from.

+Not only that, but home computers have higher specs than ever before, and they keep getting better.
+This makes it easier to put together a distributed system using peers' excess resources.
+Advances in practical cryptography are also constantly being made.

+I also believe that the social climate is shifting.
+Issues like copyright are being viewed perhaps more critically now than ever.
+Questions of censorship are no longer even close to hypothetical.
+Net neutrality is on schedule to be eliminated in less than a month in spite of overwhelming public support (though [the fight's not over yet](https://boingboing.net/2018/05/18/call-now-2.html)).
+The systemic problems of our information society are reaching a point where they can no longer be ignored.
+Distributed systems requiring large networks of volunteers rely on heavy adoption, which in turn depends on a level of moral clarity that may now be easier to convey than ever before.